Bluetooth® mesh networking enables many-to-many (m:m) device communications and is optimized for creating large-scale device networks.

 The Scanner is App's functionality to search for unprovisioned devices in range.
 Open the App, press Scanner at the bottom and the search will start.
 After a short while we should see three unprovisioned devices displayed.

 Users can select any unprovisioned device, then the App will try to set up a connection with the selected device.
-After the BLE connection is established successfully (sometimes users need to try multiple times to get connected), and proper ESP-BLE-MESH GATT Service is discovered, users can see the IDENTIFY interface button on the screen.
+After the Bluetooth LE connection is established successfully (sometimes users need to try multiple times to get connected), and proper ESP-BLE-MESH GATT Service is discovered, users can see the IDENTIFY interface button on the screen.
 The IDENTIFY operation can be used to tell users which device is going to be provisioned.

 The IDENTIFY operation also needs some cooperation on the device side, then users can see which device is in the provisioning process.
 Currently when pressing the IDENTIFY interface button, no signs can been seen from the device except from the log on the serial monitor.

 After the IDENTIFY interface button is pressed, users can see the PROVISION interface button.